Eric-Lautanen/ClippysRevenge/README.md

 pip install requests rich
 ```

 Python 3.10+ required.
-No GPU needed for data generation.
+No GPU needed for data generation — the script calls LM Studio's HTTP API, so all inference runs inside LM Studio.

-You also need **LM Studio** running in headless/server mode with at least one model loaded.
-Any instruction-tuned model works — uncensored models tend to produce more varied training conversations.
+You also need **LM Studio** with the local server running.
+Any instruction-tuned model works.
+Uncensored models tend to produce more varied training conversations.
 The script has been tested with Qwen3, Nemotron, and Dolphin variants.

+> **Note:** You do not need to pre-load a model before running the script.
+The generator manages loading and unloading models itself via the LM Studio API.
+You only need the LM Studio server process running.

 ---